RomanRiesen/thesis/Thesis/thesis.md

 - *Polarity* of a specification is whether it captures a state that is allowed or not allowed.
 For example, " "The difference between the integrated speed and the speed measured by doppler effect exceeds 1m/s" has negative polarity as it specifies a state that is not allowed.
 We will assume positive polarity in this thesis.

-### !!
-Reelay
+### Reelay

 Reelay is a library that provides runtime monitors for past metric temporal logic (pmtl) [@ulusOnlineMonitoringMetric2019].
 It enables the efficient monitoring of dense time metric logic by using a non-pointy (based on durations) definition.
 One of the reasons for the achieved performance is the omission of future-time operators as they were introduced in \href{#LTL}{LTL}.
 Thus only statements about the past are possible.

 The Reelay monitor can either be discrete or dense.
 In the discrete case the total order mentioned previously is the only notion of time available.
 But in the dense case a `time` variable is expected to be part of the trace.
 The value of that variable may correspond to physical units such as milliseconds (the unit we chose for our implementation).
+When using a dense monitor the output of the monitor isn't a single boolean value but a set of results as the verdict may change multiple times between two measurement time points [@ulusReelayMonitors2022].

  The pre-defined temporal operators are: